Brain radiation - discharge

 Radiation - brain - discharge

-- For the first 2 weeks of treatment, wash your hair once a week with a gentle shampoo.
+- For the first 2 weeks of treatment, wash your hair once a week with a gentle shampoo, such as a baby shampoo.

 - Dry gently with a towel.